What is Covered by Homeowner's Insurance for Water Damage - Southlake, TX

 If you have a water loss, don’t wait!
 Call SERVPRO of Grapevine/NE Tarrant County today, we answer our phones 24/7!
 817.595.2506

 Vacation & Water Damage

-The summer time is right around the corner, which means one thing: vacation.
-There’s always so much on our minds when it comes to vacations; do we have everything?
+Summer time is right around the corner, which means one thing: vacation.
+There’s always so much on our minds when it comes to vacations: do we have everything?
 Do we have boarding passes?
 What time do we need to leave for the airport?
 Are the dogs being watched?
 You double check to make sure everything is unplugged, and ask your neighbors to keep an eye on your house to make sure it doesn’t catch on fire, but what about the opposite of fire?
 What about water damage?

 - Shut off the water valve - The easiest way to avoid damage is to turn off your water at the main valve, and we recommend doing this for both long and shorter trips.
 If you’re not sure where the main water valve shut off is, call your plumber.
 He can also test to make sure it’s working properly.